 - 14.4 The terms of this Agreement apply to the exclusion of any terms and conditions submitted, proposed or stipulated by the Client whether such terms and conditions are contained in the Client’s purchase orders, documents or otherwise.

-- 14.5 MAP may update these Terms and Conditions by giving no less than three months’ prior notice, to take effect at the beginning of a Subscription Period.
+- 14.5 MAP may update these Terms and Conditions by giving no less than three months’ prior notice.

 - 14.6 Subject to Clause 14.5, no change to the specific terms of this Agreement shall be binding unless it is agreed in writing by both Parties.